bitlabstudio/django-docker-aws/README.md

   you can review your cluster running

+## Alternative CloudFormation way

+* Create a json file with your docker auth token and email:

+    [{
+        "ParameterKey": "DockerAuthToken",
+        "ParameterValue": "sometoken"
+    },
+    {
+        "ParameterKey": "DockerEmail",
+        "ParameterValue": "mail@example.com"
+    }]

+* Install `awscli` (AWS Command Line Interface) if you haven't already
+    * run `aws configure` and enter the required information
+    * see here for details http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-using-examples
+* Enter the following command:

+    aws cloudformation create-stack --stack-name myproject --template-body file:://path/to/my/cloudformation_template.json --parameters file://path/to/my/docker.json

+* The files can also be urls.
+However if you privide a url to the template body file, you need to use `--template-url` instead.
+* Open the CloudFormation console to watch the stack be created.

 ## Deploy issues

+1. The CF stack gets stuck on deploying the service's tasks and triggers a rollback.
+This is because the containers don't run properly

-I had the problem, that once there are 2 running tasks and the script updates them, they get stuck and the deploy script returns "Waiting for stale deployments" and will eventually time out.
+2. I had the problem, that once there are 2 running tasks and the script updates them, they get stuck and the deploy script returns "Waiting for stale deployments" and will eventually time out.
    A way to work around this is to stop the running tasks right after the script has pushed to the docker hub and then it can re-deploy the new ones.
    Sometimes you need to repeatedly stop the tasks in order for it to work.

    This is obviously not, what a deployment should look like.
    According to the docs, the container service should re-deploy one container after the other.

 **WIP**

+## Preparing secret settings

+This section needs to be revised.
+It was formerly a provisioning step, but now has become obsolete due to CF templates.
+It will however be necessary for secret setting still.

+* Go to Amazon IAM > Roles > ecsInstanceRole (that's the one ECS has created)
+* Click on "Create Role Policy" > Custom Policy
+* Add the following code and replace the BUCKETNAME with something secret
+  (we're about to create that bucket in a second)

+    {
+      "Version": "2012-10-17",
+      "Statement": [
+          {
+              "Action": [
+                  "s3:GetObject"
+              ],
+              "Sid": "Stmt0123456789",
+              "Resource": [
+                  "arn:aws:s3:::BUCKETNAME/server_settings.py.myproject"
+              ],
+              "Effect": "Allow"
+          }
+      ]
+    }

+* Locally create the file ecs.config and add

+    ECS_ENGINE_AUTH_TYPE=dockercfg
+    ECS_ENGINE_AUTH_DATA={"https://index.docker.io/v1/":{"auth":"AUTH_TOKEN","email":"DOCKER_EMAIl"}}

+* Obviously you want to enter your docker email instead of `DOCKER_EMAIL`
+* The `AUTH_TOKEN` you can aquire by typing `docker login` and entering your username and password.
+It then outputs a path, where the credentials are saved along with the token.
+* Install `awscli` (AWS Command Line Interface) if you haven't already
+    * run `aws configure` and enter the required information
+    * see here for details http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-using-examples
+* Go to Amazon S3
+* Create a new bucket named `BUCKETNAME`
+* Run `aws s3 cp ecs.config s3://BUCKETNAME/ecs.config`
+* This will by default create a file, that is only accessible by authenticated users

 # Notes and TODOs